 The majority of the time, when you reach into your mailbox you pull out a nice, neat pile of rectangle mail that you quickly scan through like a deck of playing cards.
 What happens if you get something that doesn’t fit neatly into that pile?
-Odds are that you’ll pull that piece out and pay a little more attention to it!
-Consider trying a custom shaped postcard for an immediate response.
+The odds are that you’ll pull that piece out and pay a little more attention to it!
+Consider trying a custom-shaped postcard for an immediate response.
 (Check out our cool guitar example above!)

 3. Use unique photos and illustrations

 Too many businesses use generic stock images of the industry they’re in to market themselves.
 Instead, try using a unique photo or illustration to draw the recipient in or prompt them to question what they’re looking at – then hit them with your offer.